d-plaindoux/thicket/README.md

 if such adapters are not imported the related transformations are not available.

-This can be compared to implicit mechanism available in [Scala](http://docs.scala-lang.org/overviews/core/implicit-classes.html) or [C#](https://msdn.microsoft.com/fr-fr/library/xhbhezf4.aspx) .
+This can be compared to **implicit conversion** mechanism available in [Scala](http://docs.scala-lang.org/overviews/core/implicit-classes.html) or [C#](https://msdn.microsoft.com/fr-fr/library/xhbhezf4.aspx) .